Khalid bin Hamad Al Khalifa

 Khalid bin Hamad Al Khalifa (خالد بن حمد آل خليفة; born 23 September 1989) is a member of the Bahraini royal family, and a Bahraini military officer.
 He is the fifth son of King Hamad bin Isa Al Khalifa.

 Early life and education

 Khalid bin Hamad was born on 23 September 1989, the fifth son of Bahraini King Hamad and Sheia bint Hassan Al Khrayyesh Al Ajmi of Kuwait, the king’s second wife.

 He attended Ibn Khuldoon National School and then graduated from Royal Military Academy Sandhurst in August 2008.

 Career

 He is a military officer with the rank of Major and commands Royal Guard's Rapid Intervention Force.
 He is the president of the Bahrain Royal Equestrian and Endurance Federation and the first deputy chairman of the Supreme Council for Youth and Sports.

 Mixed Martial Arts

 From 2016-2017, Al Khalifa participated in two amateur MMA bouts, winning his debut via TKO in the first round against Aditya PS, and his second bout via unanimous decision against Manish Kumar.

+In 2016, Al Khalifa founded the MMA promotion Brave Combat Federation.